My loved one is struggling; where can they access help at King’s?

 Student Services Online contains support for a range of issues.
 You can also refer to the following articles to learn more about the different types of help we offer:

-I’m worried about a student; how can I report them to King’s?
+I’m concerned about a student, how can I report this to King’s?

 What will happen when I raise a concern?